zointblackbriar/NodeRedPresentation/README.md

         node red.js

-Configuration Part
+After your installation part is finished, you need to configure your nodes manually because of "npm run build" command.
+You can find the node configuration under the folder named "node-red-flows" Configuration Part

 If you require to use the feature of Real Time Database, you may configure as described below